Krabi – Documentation

 Theme Editing & Tools

 Edit the theme files mentioned here with a code editor.
-I recommend Visual Studio Code, Sublime Text, or Atom.
+I recommend Visual Studio Code or Sublime Text.
 Don’t use TextEdit on Mac.

 Once you finish, zip the theme files, and upload the final zip file to your Ghost website.